FayZ676/gitscribe/documentation/USAGE.md

 ```

 This allows you to switch between different style preferences without editing the config file manually.

-> **💡 Tip**: Leave the style file paths empty during configuration if you prefer to always specify styles manually with the `--style` option.

 ## Post Generation Examples